Keep Our NHS Public North East: Review of 2025

 3) Participation in organised events:

-Provided speakers to a range of meetings – Unite Community, Stop the War and two Peoples Assembly public meetings
+Provided speakers to organisation meetings – Unite Community, Stop the War and two Peoples Assembly public meetings.

-Supported marches and rallies – May Day, Asylum Support, Anti-austerity march (London), Anti Far Right rally, and stall at Durham Miners Gala
+Supported North East marches and rallies – May Day, Asylum Support, Anti Far Right rally, plus the Anti-Austerity march (London)

 Supported the BMA Resident Doctors picket lines at the RVI